Functorial Neural Architectures from Higher Inductive Types

-In short: attention is a content-based routing mechanism, and content-based routing cannot be compositional.
-A functorial decoder must treat all words representing the same group element identically, but attention reads the tokens themselves---not their equivalence class---so it distinguishes words that the functor must identify.
+The contradiction is direct: attention is a content-based routing mechanism that reads the tokens themselves, while a functorial decoder must treat words in the same equivalence class identically.
+The two requirements conflict on any non-trivial quotient.
+(The argument uses a pair $w_2 \neq w_2'$ with $[w_2] = [w_2'] \in G$, which exists precisely when $F \twoheadrightarrow G$ is non-injective---a non-trivial relation, as for $\Z^2$ and $\Z \rtimes \Z$, or inverses.
+For a free group such as $F_2$ no such pair of positive words exists; there the operative obstruction is strict factorization~(i) alone, ruled out by Theorem~\ref{thm:attention-general}.)

-\paragraph{Scaling prediction.} For type-B decoders, the per-segment error is $O(1)$ as word length grows: each segment is generated independently by the same network.
-For type-A decoders, per-segment error degrades beyond the training word length because attention patterns over longer sequences are out-of-distribution (proved formally in Appendix~\ref{app:scaling}).
+\paragraph{Scaling prediction.} For functorial decoders (type-B), the per-segment error is $O(1)$ as word length grows: each segment is generated independently by the same network.
+For non-functorial decoders (type-A), per-segment error degrades beyond the training word length because attention patterns over longer sequences are out-of-distribution (proved formally in Appendix~\ref{app:scaling}).
 The experiments in \S\ref{sec:experiments} confirm this across all three spaces.

 \paragraph{Depth obstruction for nonsolvable groups.} The functoriality obstruction (Theorem~\ref{thm:attention-noncomp}) applies to all non-trivial groups, abelian or not.
 For groups with nonsolvable finite quotients (such as $F_2 \twoheadrightarrow S_5$), a separate depth obstruction compounds the problem: prefix products are $\mathsf{NC}^1$-complete~\cite{barrington1989bounded}, outside the $\mathsf{AC}^0$ circuit class that fixed-depth transformers implement.
 For solvable groups (such as $\Z \rtimes \Z$), constant-depth shortcuts exist~\cite{liu2023shortcuts} and only the functoriality obstruction applies.
-The full trichotomy---abelian, solvable non-abelian, nonsolvable---is developed in Appendix~\ref{app:nonabelian} (Corollary~\ref{cor:dichotomy}).
-Section~\ref{sec:exp-wedge} ($F_2$) tests both obstructions simultaneously; Section~\ref{sec:exp-klein} ($\Z \rtimes \Z$, solvable) isolates functoriality alone.
+The full trichotomy---abelian, solvable non-abelian, nonsolvable---is developed in Appendix~\ref{app:nonabelian} (Corollary~\ref{cor:trichotomy}).
+Section~\ref{sec:exp-wedge} ($F_2$) tests both obstructions simultaneously (functoriality here via the general form, Theorem~\ref{thm:attention-general}, since $F_2$ is free); Section~\ref{sec:exp-klein} ($\Z \rtimes \Z$, solvable) isolates functoriality alone.

 \paragraph{Relationship to DisCoCat and categorical deep learning.} Theorem~\ref{thm:attention-noncomp} provides a structural impossibility result absent from prior work on functorial semantics: softmax cross-attention is incompatible with monoidal functoriality, whether the codomain is $\FdVect$ (as in DisCoCat~\cite{coecke2010discocat,coecke2013functorial}) or $\ParLoop(X)$.
 A stronger version (Appendix~\ref{app:general-noncomp}) drops group structure entirely, requiring only sequential compositionality.
 The categorical deep learning programme~\cite{cruttwell2022categorical,fong2019backprop,gavranovic2024categorical} provides the semantic foundations we build on (\S\ref{sec:prelim}); our contribution extends it from analysis to synthesis, deriving functorial architectures from type-theoretic specifications rather than analyzing existing ones.